openebs/openebs/community/README.md

 ## Community Meetings

-To add any of the following events to your calendar, please send an email to `kiran.mova@mayadata.io`.
+To add any of the following events to your calendar, please email `kiran.mova@mayadata.io`.

 ### Daily Standup and Release Cadence Meetings